ktp-forked-repos/oRatio/docs/index.md

 ## Building oRatio

 The repository structure is compatible with the [NetBeans](https://netbeans.org/) editor folder structure, therefore, the easiest way for building oRatio is to clone the repository, open it with NetBeans and build the project.
-Nontheless, oRatio can be built regardless if NetBeans by using [Apache Ant](http://ant.apache.org/) simply going within the project folder and starting an `ant` building script.
+Nonetheless, oRatio can be built regardless if NetBeans by using [Apache Ant](http://ant.apache.org/) simply going within the project folder and starting an `ant` building script.
 Precompiled builds will be available soon.

 ### Building Requirements